rtomasa/MkDocs_RePlay/docs/videobasic.md

 Allows you to choose different TV and monitor types.
 Choose TV 15kHz for regular TVs.

+## Gamma, RGB Color Intensity and Screen X/Y Position

+You can fully customize various screen parameters, such as gamma, RGB color channel intensity (to adjust CRTs with degraded channels), and screen position on both LCD and CRT displays.

 ## Aspect Ratio

 This allows you to choose different display modes when playing on LCD screens (CRT always uses a native aspect ratio) from `REPLAY OPTIONS > VIDEO > ASPECT RATIO`: